-Marking - a descriptive commodity name, identification number, caution (such as INHALATION HAZARD, HOT, MOLTEN, or MARINE POLLUTANT), or tank car test date displayed on hazardous material shipments.
+Marking - a descriptive commodity name, identification number, caution (such as inhalation hazard, elevated temperature material, marine pollutant, fumigant, non-odorized), or tank car specification and qualification dates stencils displayed on hazardous material shipments.
 (See Section IV for marking requirements.)

 Movement Approval - a one time authorization to move a non-conforming package not meeting the applicable hazardous material regulations.
 This provides no relief of any regulations other than specifically stated in the approval.